edvin/fxlauncher/README.md

 				<argument>http://hostname/app</argument>
 				<argument>your.package.AppClass</argument>
 				<argument>${project.build.directory}/jfx/app</argument>
-				<argument>${project.description}</argument>
 			</arguments>
 		</configuration>
 	</plugin>
 	```

 	The main method in `fxlauncher.CreateManifest` is invoked with the following arguments:

-	 1. Published APP Base URL
+	 - Published APP Base URL
-	 2. Your application main class
+	 - Your application main class
-	 3. The output directory for the manifest (This must be where the resources for the app is placed)
+	 - The output directory for the manifest (This must be where the resources for the app is placed)
-	 4. The application name used in the launcher

 	You can run this from the command line instead of using a build tool: